mandolyte/samples/README.md

 the BlackFriday Markdown v2 parser.
 It takes stdin as input or, if present, the first argument as a filename.
 It outputs the "report" to STDOUT.

+## aes

+A tiny example of encrypting and decrypting a string based on some gists I found while searching the web for things to "leverage".

+In between, the encrypted bytes are converted to base64 and then reverted.
+The reverted string is then decrypted.

+This just shows the end-to-end workflow when it is required to store the encrypted text as a string in a database or text file type.